NC Cardinal Support and Staff Education

 • =250 (important for edition statements like "Widescreen" versus "Full screen")

 Each merge/overlay profile has been created to bring over relevant fields from the sub bib to the lead bib upon merging.
-It should be noted that there is no way to only bring over non-duplicate fields, so you may end up with multiple fields with identical information on the lead bib.
-In such instances, you will want to go in and delete these duplicate fields.
-This will be covered below.
+There is no way to only bring over non-duplicate fields, so you may end up with multiple fields with identical information on the lead bib.
+In such instances, you must delete these duplicate fields.

 Accessing Your Record Bucket